Skip to content

 2. Per-subaccount limit — Applies to trade actions only.

-Both must pass for a trade action.
+Info and status actions only consume from the per-IP bucket.
 Multiple WebSocket connections from the same IP share the same per-IP budget.

 Rate Limit Response